No Win, No Fee (818) 990-8300

 How Does an Attorney Prove Discrimination in Los Angeles?

 • Protected Characteristics: Employees must show evidence that they have been treated unfairly or have been discriminated against because of "protected characteristics" such as age, race, gender, disability, religion, national origin, sexual orientation, gender identity, etc. For example, an employer cannot discriminate against an employee based on the color of his or his skin.
 An employee, for example, cannot be passed up for promotion or be deprived of training opportunities or opportunities for advancement because he or she is African American.
 The law clearly states that people in these protected classes should not be treated differently than someone who is not a member of the class.
-You are legally protected from discrimination solely based on who you are.
+You are legally protected from employment discrimination solely based on who you are.

 • Ability and Qualifications: You must prove that you have the necessary qualifications to do your job and that you performed your job competently and with integrity.
 As Los Angeles employment attorneys, we often note that employers are quick to criticize employees' performance when the issue of discrimination is raised.
 In other words, they try to point a finger at the employee who is alleging discrimination to discredit him or her and to save their reputation.